xrettle/WFGY/TensionUniverse/BlackHole/Q123_scalable_interpretability.md

    * Preconditions:

-     * The encoding must belong to the admissible class `E_interp`, with probe libraries and aggregation rules fixed ahead of time.
+     * The encoding must belong to the admissible class `E_interp`, with probe libraries, normalization rules, and aggregation rules fixed ahead of time.

 2. ComponentName: `ConceptProbeLibrary_Q123`

    * Type: field or ai_module

    * Minimal interface:

-     * Inputs: task family descriptor and architecture descriptor.
+     * Inputs: task-family descriptor and architecture descriptor.
      * Output: a finite set of concept probes and templates selected from a global library `P`, plus associated configuration for mapping probe activations into explanations.

    * Preconditions:

-     * The selection policy must be independent of fine grained activation patterns and must be fixed before running interpretability experiments for the models under study.
+     * The selection policy must be independent of fine-grained activation patterns and must be fixed before running interpretability experiments for the models under study.

 3. ComponentName: `WorldTF_InterpretabilityPattern`

    * Type: experiment_pattern

    * Minimal interface:

      * Inputs: description of a model family and interpretability tool stack.